 When a young Jane Kilgore moves to North Carolina with her superstitious mother, she meets Harriet Farr and finds comfort and stability amongst her family.
 As Jane’s life takes her away from the South, she learns that her relationship with the Farrs shaped her childhood and life thereafter.

-Alice Adams was a novelist and short story writer.
-Born in Virginia, she graduated from Radcliffe College.
-She was the recipient of an Academy and Institute Award in Literature from the American Academy and Institute of Arts and Letters, and… More about Alice Adams
+ALICE ADAMS was born in Virginia and raised in North Carolina, and graduated from Radcliffe College.
+The recipient of an Award in Literature from the American Academy and Institute of Arts and Letters, she received grants from the National Endowment… More about Alice Adams

 “Alice Adams has an inimitable ‘voice”— quick, deft, brilliantly evocative and specific.
 There is always something special about a story of hers, like a watercolor perfectly executed.” —Joyce Carol Oates